upbound/docs/content/all-spaces/workload-id.md

 <!-- vale Upbound.Spelling = NO -->

-Upbound deploys the `mxp-controller`, `vector.dev`, and `external-secrets-contoller` in the ControlPlane's namespace and sets the related pod names at ControlPlane namespace creation.
+Upbound deploys the `mxp-controller`, `vector.dev`, and `external-secrets-contoller` in the ControlPlane's namespace and the service account namespaced names are determined after the ControlPlane namespace creation.
 IAM roles associated with these service accounts must have trust policies conditioned on the sub-claim of the projected OIDC token.
 Sub claims identify the namespaced service account as `system:serviceaccount:<ControlPlane namespace>:<service account